bigjoedata/ga-scraper/README.md

 Sample command line call: python ga_dl-NON_EVENTS.py Report_Name VIEWID YYYY-MM-DD

+Data will be stored in a csv* (Or optional MySQL DB

 Yes, this is a single day's analytics, so you will need to call for each day, each suite, etc. Paging isn't implemented.
 So, if any of your calls have >100K lines, you will need to implement paging.
 Easy to add, I just didn't due to lack of necessity.

 This is one of the most straightforward guides I’ve seen for getting google authentication